raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 ## Optional exercise

 Now that you have deployed an EC2 AutoScaling group with Mixed Instance Types and Purchase Options, take some time to manually scale out and scale in the number of instances of the group and see which instance types AutoScaling launches.

-Also, modify the SpotInstancePools parameter and experiment with the [capacity-optimized](https://aws.amazon.com/blogs/compute/introducing-the-capacity-optimized-allocation-strategy-for-amazon-ec2-spot-instances/) allocation strategy to get a good grasp of how the different allocation strategies behave.
+Also, modify the SpotInstancePools parameter and experiment with the **lowest-cost** allocation strategy with **SpotInstancePools** to diversify the Spot instances from launching the across the cheapest instance types on each Availability Zone for the list of instances provided on the overrides.